 Care Provider, Member Appeals and Grievance Complaints

 Members have the right to appeal the determination of any denied services or claim by filing an appeal with us.
-Timeframes for filing an appeal may vary, depending on the applicable state or federal requirements.
+Timeframes for filing an appeal vary depending on applicable state or federal requirements.

-We maintain a system of logging, tracking and analyzing issues received from members and care providers and use the information to measure and improve member and care provider satisfaction.
+We maintain a system of logging, tracking and analyzing issues received from members and care providers.
+We use the information to measure and improve member and care provider satisfaction.

 This system helps us fulfill the requirements and expectations of our members and our network care providers.
 In addition, it supports compliance with CMS, the NCQA, The Joint Commission, and other accrediting and/or regulatory requirements.

 We acknowledge and enter all written complaints into the complaint database.
-If we identify a potential quality of care issue within the complaint (using pre-established triggers) we forward the case to the Quality of Care Department to investigate.
-If the complaint involves an imminent and serious threat to the health of the member, the case is referred on to the Quality Intervention Services for immediate action.
+If we identify a potential quality of care issue within the complaint (using pre-established triggers), we forward the case to the Quality of Care Department to investigate.
+If the complaint involves an imminent and serious threat to the member’s health, the case is referred on to the Quality Intervention Services for immediate action.
 We identify and request relevant medical records and information needed to resolve quality of care investigations.
-We use the results to assign severity levels and data collection codes which in turn helps us objectively and systemically monitor, evaluate and improve the quality and safety of clinical care and quality of service provided to our members.
+We use the results to assign severity levels and data collection codes.
+This helps us objectively and systemically monitor, evaluate and improve the quality and safety of clinical care and quality of service provided to our members.